 At least 5 years for a revolution

 These are still early results.
-Researchers say any clinical application is still 5-10 years away).
-It will take a lot of work to understand how all these proteins are markers of biological aging and if they actually contribute to it.
+Researchers say any clinical application is still 5-10 years away.)
+It will take a lot of work to understand how all of these proteins are markers of biological aging and whether they actually contribute to it.

 When the studies are completed, however, one day we will have a blood test that can also measure how much and how we are getting older.